The History of Park Avenue

 In the nineteenth century, Emeryville’s Park Avenue emerged as an East Bay population center and a major center of transportation, entertainment, and industry.
 Over the last century it has experienced many changes and disasters as a result of earthquakes, fires, and wrenching economic conditions.
 Today.
 Park Avenue is lined with numerous fine, old buildings in a remarkable state of preservation. suggesting that this is a street that time forgot.

 The early settlement and development of Park Avenue are due to the efforts of Joseph Emery.
 Emeryville’s founder.
 In 1859 Emery, a successful stonework contractor, purchased a 185-acre tract of land north of Oakland.
-The tract was originally part of Rancho San Antonio, a 500,OOO-acre Spanish land grant owned by the Peralta family.
+The tract was originally part of Rancho San Antonio, a 500,000-acre Spanish land grant owned by the Peralta family.
 In the 1850s.
 American pioneers and squatters overran Rancho San Antonio, and the great ranch disappeared forever.

 The Emery Tract was situated in a strategic location bisected by two major highways-San Pablo Avenue and Park Avenue.
 San Pablo Avenue became a major thoroughfare in the 1850s, connecting Oakland with the Emery Tract and all points north.
 Park Avenue also became an important highway in the late nineteenth century.
 Approximately one kilometer in length, it ran west from San Pablo Avenue to San Francisco Bay.
-At the time Emery built his large three-story Victorian mansion at the comer of San Pablo and Park avenues. the area consisted of open fields.
-Convinced the tract had potential, Emery subdivided his property into lots and sold them to land hungry pioneers.
+At the time Emery built his large three-story Victorian mansion at the corner of San Pablo and Park avenues. the area consisted of open fields.
+Convinced the tract had potential, Emery subdivided his property into lots and sold them to land-hungry pioneers.

 Horse Car Railroad